 - Nectar costs a little more ($500 to $900 for Nectar; $350 to $725 for Casper Essential).

-- Nectar has more of a memory foam feel.
+- Nectar has more of a memory foam feel, where sleepers will sink into the mattress.

 - Casper Essential’s foams are Certi-Pur certified, which means they are considered more eco-friendly than typical mattress materials.